geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Where Gallia's grapes their richest nectar poured,
 And tropic dainties piled the groaning board,
 The Baron leads, and tries, with social arts,
-To soothe the anguish of their aching hearts ;
+To soothe the anguish of their aching hearts;
 Cheats the dull hour with many a sportive jest, 90

 And gaily urges the neglected feast,